gengen1988/kohya-restful/README.md

 # Welcome to the Kohya Stable Diffusion FastAPI Project

-This project integrates Kohya's stable diffusion scripts with FastAPI to provide a robust and scalable API for image generation tasks.
-Below you will find the necessary information to get started with this project.
+This project combines Kohya's stable diffusion scripts with FastAPI to create a straightforward API designed for image captioning and model training tasks.
+Its primary purpose is to enable the invocation of Python scripts through unified HTTP requests.
+Below you will find the essential information to start using this project.

 ## Getting Started